abramhindle/CMPUT404-project-socialdistribution/README.md

-* Django adding comments to a post is based on tutorial by Django Girls from https://djangogirls.gitbooks.io/django-girls-tutorial-extensions/homework_create_more_models/ visited on Thursday march 9th, License: Creative Commons Attribution-ShareAlike 4.0
+* Django adding comments to a post is based on tutorial by Django Girls from https://djangogirls.gitbooks.io/django-girls-tutorial-extensions/homework_create_more_models/ visited on Thursday March 9th, License: Creative Commons Attribution-ShareAlike 4.0

+* Django adding images to a post is based on code by thenewbosten, url:https://www.youtube.com/watch?v=v5FWAxi5QqQ&index=33, license: Standard YouTube License, visited on Thursday March 8th

+* Django adding images to a post is also based on code by CodingEnterpreters,
+  url: https://www.youtube.com/watch?v=Rr1-UTFCuH4, license: Standard YouTube License, visited on Thursday March 8th